Images of text

 tip

-If you have questions about writing alt text for a particular image, please post in the #talk-accessibility Slack channel.
+For help with writing alt text for a particular image, post in the #talk-accessibility Slack channel.

 Example images of text